Skip to Content

 The important thing to remember is to not overfill the blender with the hot mixture.
 You want to fill the container only half full.

-Therefore, you may need to work in batches to get the entire contents nice and smooth.
+Therefore, you may need to work in batches to get the soup nice and smooth.

 If you have a high performance blender with a heated soup function, transfer the cooked onion and garlic from the pot to your blender.
 Then add the roasted butternut squash, maple syrup, pumpkin pie spice and fresh ground black pepper to the container.